Learnosity/wordpress-learnosity/README.md

 TODO:
 - [ ] Add validation check and error handling when invalid shortcodes settings - eg no items, or no activityid
-- [ ] Only load primer when there are shortcodes on the page
-- [ ] Support for session id
 - [ ] Test multiple activities on the one page
 - [ ] Are multiple submit buttons supported?
 - [ ] Support for more reporting